-Depression’s symptoms vary by the individual, and depend on age, gender, or culture.
-It is important to remember that depression effects both the mind and the body.
+Depression’s symptoms vary by the individual and depend on age, gender, or culture.
+It is important to remember that depression affects both the mind and the body.
 This means that symptoms can be both psychological and physical.

 - Decreased mood

 - Loss of interest in formerly pleasurable activities

 - Feelings of hopelessness or guilt

 - Homicidal thoughts

 - Increases or decreases in sleep

 - Changes in appetite